Xushu-Wang/Multimodal_Hierarchical_PPNet/README.md

 The following subsections describes the entire process in training a ProtoPNet.

+## TODO
+- Check that Proto RF Info is used correctly for Image PPNet
+- Combine train and test functions into one
+- Checkout what's going on with enable grad.
+Maybe remove with statement, switch to calling it directly.
+- Look at dividing by `n_classified`
+- Add orthogonality to non-multimodal

 ## Dataset

 The BIOSCAN-1M dataset consists over 1 million samples of data on different insects (stored in `../datasets/`).
 More specifically, each sample consists of the following.